Bangla Academy

-The Bangla Academy (বাংলা একাডেমি, [baŋla ækaɖemi]) is an autonomous institution funded by the Bangladesh government that fosters the Bengali language, literature and culture, works to develop and implement national language policy and to do original research in the Bengali language.
-Established in 1955, it is located in Burdwan House in Ramna, Dhaka, within the grounds of the University of Dhaka and Suhrawardy Udyan.
+The Bangla Academy (বাংলা একাডেমি, [baŋla ækaɖemi]) is the official regulatory body of the Bengali language in Bangladesh.
+It is an autonomous institution funded by the government of Bangladesh that fosters the Bengali language, literature and culture, works to develop and implement national language policy and conducts original research in Bengali.
+Established in 1955, it is located in the Burdwan House in Shahbagh, Dhaka, on the grounds of the University of Dhaka and Suhrawardy Udyan.
 The Bangla Academy hosts the annual Ekushey Book Fair.

 History

 The importance of establishing an organisation for Bengali language was first emphasised by the linguist Muhammad Shahidullah.
-Later, following the Language movement, on 27 April 1952, the All Party National Language Committee decided to demand establishment of an organisation for the promotion of Bengali language.
+Later, following the Language movement, on 27 April 1952, the All Party National Language Committee decided to demand the establishment of an organisation for the promotion of Bengali language.
 During the 1954 parliamentary elections, the United Front's 21-point manifesto stated that, "The prime minister from the United Front will dedicate the Bardhaman House, also known as Burdwan House, for establishing a research center for the Bengali language".
 The building was the official residence of the Chief Minister of East Pakistan, Nurul Amin during the Language movement and part of the University of Dhaka before that.
 Following the election success of the Front, the education minister Syed Azizul Haque placed the order to fulfill this promise.

 In 1955, the government formed a committee to expedite the process.
 The committee was composed of leading intellectuals like Muhammad Shahidullah, Qazi Motahar Hossain, S.M.
 Bhattacharya, W. H. Shadani, and Muhammad Barkatullah.
 On 3 December 1955, the Chief Minister of East Bengal, Abu Hussain Sarkar, inaugurated the institute.
 Barkatullah acted as the Special Officer in charge.
-Later, in 1956, Muhammad Enamul Haque took over as the first director.
+In 1956, Muhammad Enamul Haque took over as the first director.

 In 1957, an act of the parliament formally established the funding source and the Government support for the institute.
 The first book published by the academy was Laili Maznu, an epic by the medieval poet Dawlat Ujir Bahram Khan, and edited by Ahmed Sharif.
 The first fellow of the academy was the poet Farrukh Ahmed.

 The publication division was established in early 1957; the research, culture and library divisions and translation division were set in 1958 and 1961 respectively.

 After the independence of Bangladesh, the director's position was renamed Director General.
 Mazharul Islam, head of Bangla Department of Rajshahi University, was the first Director General of the institute.

-On 19 September 2008, a new 8-storied building, containing a 500-capacity auditorium and a 100-capacity seminar room, opened next to the main building.
+On 19 September 2008, a new 8-storey building, containing a 500-capacity auditorium and a 100-capacity seminar room, opened next to the main building.

 Structure

-The functions and structure of the institute was devised on the model of the French Academy.
+The functions and structure of the institute were devised on the model of the French Academy.